 “Sometimes you go into a bank and it’s a ghost town in there; it’s quiet like a library,” Raboin said, contrasting the picture with a vibrant bank where a new family comes in and sees activity and noise.

 Not to be overlooked are the design impacts on the employees who work there.
 “You do have to kind of take the good with the bad,” Orth said of the busy distraction a casual atmosphere affords.

 In some banks, creation of a substantial lobby fireplace creates a warmth that some customers comment on, but “it’s actually that much more enjoyable for staff, too,” said Anita Drentlaw, president of New Market Bank in Elko New Market, Minn.
 That fourth-generation family-owned bank left its central downtown location to move to a location more accessible to automobile traffic, becoming the anchor tenant in a 9,600-square-foot, first phase of a project retail center.
-That linear center includes traffic at a karate training studio and a Chinese restaurant.
-Vanman did the construction with design by HTG.
+That linear center, designed by HTG and built by Greystone Construction, includes traffic at a karate training studio and a Chinese restaurant.
+Vanman designed the bank’s space within the center.